FGacheru/Portfolio/README.md

 # Portfolio
-#### Portfolio iS website that has description of whom am that is curriculum vitae.It was created on 26/10/2020.
+#### Portfolio is a website that describes about someone.
+That is the 'curriculum vitae'.It was created on 26/09/2020.
 ## Author
 By  Francis Gacheru.
 ## Description of my portfolio